eafeicke/rivulets/README.md

 o o o

 The grid will be represented by numbers where a tile's number represents how likely the drop would be to choose that tile next.
-The lower the number, the lower the resistance, so the more likely the drop would choose that next.
+The higher the number, the more likely the drop would choose that tile next.

+Idea: weight southwest, south, and southeast higher than west and east